 - It can’t re-route when you go off-track

-- Setup via an ELEMNT mobile app (you need to have a smartphone at hand to set the BOLT v1)
+- Setup via an ELEMNT smartphone app (you need to have a smartphone at hand to set the BOLT v1)

 - micro-USB charging (USB-C would be better)